autowarefoundation/autoware-documentation/docs/design/autoware-architecture-v1/interfaces/components/list/control-command-gear-cmd.md

 - Support four typical gear types: PARKING, NEUTRAL, DRIVE, and REVERSE.
 - Unused values ​​can be used for special gear types.
 - Simulate gear if necessary to increase reusability.
+- To prevent gear shifting chattering, reject a new gear command during several seconds after the last successful gear command.

 ## History